caelan-a/dds_interface/README.md

 ```

 ## Dependencies
-For both all projects that link against dds (both in this repo and created ones) cmake will attempt to download the required dependencies remotely.
+For all projects that link against DDS (both in this repo and generated ones) CMake will attempt to download the required dependencies remotely.
 These resources (libs and headers) are hosted in branches of this repo for portability and centralisation.
-It includes:
+The resources include:
 * Full set of RTi ConnextDDS headers
 * Minimal set of RTi core libs
 * Precompiled DDS Interface wrapper libs and headers